open-company/open-company-auth/README.md

 The JWToken contains an expiration field (24 hours for Slack users w/ an auth'd bot, and 2 hours for everyone else).
 An expired JWToken does not authorize access to services.
-Before each use the JWToken is checked for expiration and if it's expired, a request is made to `rel` refresh` from the `/` response.
-If the JWToken is successfully refreshed, a 200 is returned with a new JWToken in the response body.
+Before each use the JWToken is checked for expiration and if it's expired, a request is made to `rel` `refresh` from the `/` response.
+If the JWToken is successfully refreshed, a `200` status is returned with a new JWToken in the response body.

-If the token can't be refreshed (a non-200 response), this typically means the user is not longer valid for the org, and the client forgets the expired JWToken, makes a unauth'd request to `/` and presents the login UI to the user to start the authentication process again.
+If the token can't be refreshed (a non-`20x` response), this typically means the user is not longer valid for the org, and the client forgets the expired JWToken, makes a unauth'd request to `/` and presents the login UI to the user to start the authentication process again.